 Still, the raw, live feel of the record and the camaraderie between Young and Pearl Jam was reinforced by the decision to include some of the studio chatter between songs.
 The three-guitar attack of Young, Mike McCready and Stone Gossard provides plenty of sludge.
 For all the heavy themes in the lyrics, there's even a bit of levity at the midway point on "Downtown."

 “I was completely honored to be playing with him,” McCready told Guitar World.
 “We’re enamored of him [...] and I’m honored he says he’s into us.
 I think he just likes where we’re coming from.
 He sees a lot of honesty in our music.”

 However, American fans of both acts hoping for a tour were out of luck.
 At the time, Pearl Jam were suing Ticketmaster, which left them incapable of playing venues big enough to hold their audience.
 Instead, they only played 11 shows in Europe.

-The friendship has continued throughout the years, with Pearl Jam playing Young's annual Bridge School benefit nine times, most recently in 2014.
+The friendship has continued throughout the years, as Pearl Jam played Young's Bridge School benefit multiple times.